Tobbe/grunt-connect-apimock-fork/README.md

 DELETE `/myApp/api/users/1` uses the file `mymockdirectory/users/1_delete.json`

 The format of the json-files can be in a simple or an advanced format.
 When using the simple format, the file content will be returned as the body of the response and http-status 200.
-When using the advanced format, it is possible to specify different responses and different http-status depending on the request parameters or/and body parameters of the request.
+When using the advanced format, it is possible to specify different responses and different http-status depending on the request parameters, body parameters, and/or the headers of the request.

 ## Getting Started
 This plugin requires Grunt.